skidd-level-100/2D-llm-game/README.md

        status: DONE!

 2. **Basic Combat:** In order to provide a core gameplay experience, we will incorporate basic combat mechanics.
-Players will be able to attack and defend against other players or enemies.
+Players will be able to attack against NPCS.
         status: DONE needs to be implemented.